MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

     <li> Select all fields (including column names) by clicking and dragging over all columns or by clicking the utmost upper-left from the field section of the sheet.
 Aka, above row 1 and to the left of column A. </li>
     <li> After selecting all fields, press F5 or hold down CTRL+G until a "Go To" window pops up > Select "Special" > Click "Blanks" > Hit OK.
 This may take minutes to finish running. </li>
     <li> Once finished, scroll down until you see a highlighted cell or chunk of cells.
 Right-click when hovered over one and choose "Delete," then choose "Entire row" (you may get a warning; hit OK).
 This will take minutes, and your sheet may freeze; that's normal. </li>
-    <li> Sadly, you must do all of these steps on all sheets as many times as it takes until your results land you at the bottom of the sheet.</li>
+    <li> Sadly, you must do all of these steps on all sheets as many times as it takes (usually 2) until your results land you at the bottom of the sheet.</li>
   </ol>
   <ul>
     <li> Normally you sort and filter each column depending on the data type looking for anomalies or any number of error values </li>